bayutamawib/orthogonal-auto-interpretability/README.md

 # 🧠 Mind-Reading LLMs: Disentangling Empathy and Clinical Reasoning via Orthogonal Auto-Interpretability

 > **Abstract:** This project presents an end-to-end Auto-Interpretability pipeline that addresses the "alignment tax" in Large Language Models (LLMs)—where training for empathy degrades objective clinical reasoning.
-By combining **Group-SAE**, **Subspace Orthogonalization**, and **Trained Self-Interpretation (SelfIE)**, this architecture not only extracts latent features but mathematically disentangles them, enabling the LLM to translate its own internal representations into natural language *without ever reading the source text*.
+By combining **Group-SAE**, **Subspace Orthogonalization**, and **Scalar Affine Variant of Trained Self-Interpretation (SelfIE)**, this architecture not only extracts latent features but mathematically disentangles them, enabling the LLM to translate its own internal representations into natural language *without ever reading the source text*.

 ---